 Can I choose the traits of the donor to match my own?

 You will select the donor's fundamental attributes (hair, eye, skin, height, etc.), and we will make sure to match you with the most appropriate donor.
 Read more about choosing an egg donor.

 How much does an IVF with an egg donor cost?

 At EmBIO, every effort is made to keep the cost of each fertility therapy as reasonable as is humanly possible.
 Check the cost of egg donation and all other assisted reproduction treatments.

-Can IVF be performed with embryo adaption or a surrogate mother?
+Can IVF be performed with embryo adoption or a surrogate mother?

-Yes, embryo donation or embryo adaption is an option for couples or single women who require both donor sperm and eggs.
+Yes, embryo donation or embryo adoption is an option for couples or single women who require both donor sperm and eggs.

 In vitro fertilization with a surrogate mother is also possible, i.e. when another woman undertakes to conceive the fetus of a couple and carry their child to term.